Jude

 Prefatory Comments: the Purpose of the Epistle (vv.3-4)

 3 Beloved, using all diligence to write to you of our common salvation, I have been obliged to write to you exhorting you to contend earnestly for the faith once delivered to the saints. v.3 Purpose of the Epistle.
-Jude had an intention to write a gospel like Matthew or Mark but was obliged instead to exhort the saints that they should “earnestly contend for the faith”.
+Jude had an intention to write “of our common salvation”.
 The expression “our common salvation” includes all aspects of salvation.
+Perhaps this could have been an epistle concerning the blessings and hopes of the Christian, or even a gospel like Matthew or Mark.
+However, Jude was obliged instead to exhort the saints that they should “earnestly contend for the faith”.
 The need pressed on Jude by the Spirit was the urgent danger of apostasy.
 (In v.4, we find the manner of the apostasy coming in, but in v.3 it is what we must do in light of it.)
 We can “earnestly contend” by walking in the truth ourselves (1 Tim.
 4:16, Prov.
 28:4) and “in meekness instructing those that oppose themselves” counting on God to do the work in the hearts of others, not by arguing or being contentious (2 Tim.
 2:14; 23-26).
 The word “contend” can either have the thought of a fight or of a competition for a prize.
 It is more the latter that is meant here.
 It is a dogged determination to hold onto the truth God has given to us.
 Shammah is a nice example of this in 2 Sam.
 23. He valued a field of lentils and earnestly contended for it, and the Lord wrought a great victory.
 “The faith” here is not personal faith (note the presence of the definite article), but rather the Christian faith; i.e. the whole body of Christian truth.
 We must know it first in order to contend for it.
 Jude doesn’t elaborate on what “the faith” is; we must read the other New Testament writers to learn it.
 This body of Christian truth was “once delivered” in the sense of once-for-all; no one can improve upon the truth.
 The truth alone won’t keep you; it needs to be coupled with devotion and communion.

 4 For certain men have got in unnoticed, they who of old were marked out beforehand to this sentence, ungodly persons, turning the grace of our God into dissoluteness, and denying our only Master and Lord Jesus Christ. v.4 Background Reason.
 The entrance of false teachers was the occasion for writing.
-From history we know that the evil doctrine in question was Gnosticism.
-This was the great evil system that Paul warned about and John wrote to strengthen the saints against.
-It was spread by those who had a great deal of exposure to Christianity, but were never real.
+From history we know that the evil doctrine in question was what developed into Gnosticism.
+This was the great evil system that Paul and John wrote to strengthen the saints against.
+It was spread by those who had a great deal of exposure to Christianity, but were never real (v.19).
 One who makes a profession without reality and then falls away from that profession is called an apostate.
-As to these apostates, John says “they went out from us [apostles]” (1 John 2:19), but Jude says they “crept in”.
-Some apostates leave the profession entirely, others find a system or cult where they can remain comfortably, and work to defile souls from that position.
+As to these apostates, John says “they went out from us [apostles]” (1 John 2:19), but Jude says they “crept in.
+Some apostates leave the profession entirely, others find a system or cult where they can remain comfortably, and work to defile the testimony from that position.
 But they deny “our only Master and Lord Jesus Christ”.
 History shows that often things once recognized and rejected by the Church later creep back in!
 In 2 Peter we see the teaching of these apostates, while in Jude we see their actions.
-The character of these apostate infiltrators is something that we are warned of, even in the Old Testament.
+The character of these apostate intruders is something that we are warned of, even in the Old Testament.
 The Greek word is ‘progegrammenoi’, and it means before-written.
 “Ordained” is a mistranslation; their character was “marked out” of old by the Holy Ghost in the Old Testament.
-This is confirmed in verses 5, 6, 7, 11 where specific examples from the Old Testament are given.
+This is confirmed in verses 5, 6, 7, and 11 where specific examples from the Old Testament are given.
 No one is ordained by God for condemnation.
-Some would like to twist this verse to support double predestination.
+This distinction is important to understand because some would like to twist this verse to support double predestination.
 They “got in unnoticed” for two reasons.
-On one hand their character (v.4b) isn’t visible immediately.
+On one hand their character (v.4b) wasn’t visible immediately.
 They put on a nice exterior for a while, but eventually a tree can be identified by its fruits as our Lord taught in Matt.
 7:15-20.
-On the other hand, those in responsibility in the Church were not watchful; because it says “while men slept, [Christ’s] enemy came and sowed tares among the wheat” (Matt.
+On the other hand, those in responsibility in the Church were not watchful; it says “while men slept, [Christ’s] enemy came and sowed tares among the wheat” (Matt.
 13:25).
 There are two leading features of the flesh brought out here; lust and lawlessness.
-You get these two features again in vv.8-10.
+We see these two features again in vv.8-10.

 1. Turning the grace of God into a license to satisfy the flesh.
-Teaching that as Christians we can do whatever we want.
-They use the grace of God against the holiness of God.
-This is still done today.
+This is the teaching that, as Christians, we can do whatever we want.
+It is the sin of using the grace of God against the holiness of God.
+This evil is not unique to the day Jude lived in.
+We see it prevalent in the house of God today.
 We must ask ourselves about every doctrine we are presented with; what is its tendency?

 2. Refusing to recognize the authority of the Lord.
-Jude owns the absolute Authority and Lordship of Christ over the believer; but these ones denied it, as they despised every form of authority.
+Jude owns the absolute authority and lordship of Christ over the believer; but these ones denied it, as they despised every form of authority (vv.8-10).

-God’s Judgment on Those who Fall From their God-given Place (vv.5-7)
+God’s Judgment on Those who Depart From their God-given Place (vv.5-7)

-vv.5-7 There is a moral progression in the next three verses.
-In v.5 we have the root principle of unbelief of the goodness in God’s heart.
+vv.5-7 God Judges Apostates.
+In the next three verses we have an encouragement for the faithful by way of reminding them that God judges those who depart from their God-given place.
+Jude shows from the Old Testament that God has judged in this way before, and therefore proves that He takes apostasy very seriously, and will judge again.
+There are three examples of this judgment; “that in the mouth of two or three witnesses every word may be established” (Matt.
+18:16).
+Moreover, in these three examples there is a moral progression .
+In v.5 we have the root principle of unbelief; refusing to acknowledge the goodness in God’s heart.
 Then, in v.6 that principle is carried forward into action, and we have disobedience to the God’s commands.
 Finally, in v.7 we have unbridled lust.
 First the seed, then the shoots, and at last the full crop.

 Case #1: The Unbelieving Israelites, who Fell in the Wilderness (v.5)